ryankanno/ansible-roles/common/README.md

 # common

-This playbook is a common set of commands
+This playbook installs a common set of libraries / packages and attempts to configure a more secure installation.

+# packages installed

+ * iptables
+ * iptables-persistent
+ * ntp

 # todo

- * fill out ntpd conf
+ * finish security.yml